top of page

 Drew's Record

-Drew Reisinger has served as your Register of Deeds since 2011, during which time Buncombe County has experienced a historic increase in the number of marriage licences issued and an upsurge in real estate transactions.
+Drew Reisinger has served as your Register of Deeds since 2011, during which time Buncombe County has experienced a historic increase in the number of marriage licenses issued and an upsurge in real estate transactions.
 Drew’s effective leadership and use of innovative technology has helped meet these demands while increasing convenience for the public and the professionals who frequent his office and use its website.
 Drew has also been a statewide leader in increasing transparency, advocating for secure record keeping, and making the office of the Register of Deeds more accessible to all people.

 Marriage Equality